maunope/rgbpi_utils/artwork_matcher/README.md

 ## Prerequisites:

-- Root access to rgbpi is required to write images, you can use rgbpi_extras to get it (https://github.com/sd2cv/RGBPi-Extra/)
+- Root access to RGBPI is required to write images, you can use rgbpi_extras to get it (https://github.com/sd2cv/RGBPi-Extra/)
 - (optional) install imagemagick to resize images

 ## First  version, current capabilities: